Timalph/Patch-Doersch/README.md

 ## Compiling
 The code uses a single C++ that is wrapped for use in python with pybind11.
+If necessary you can clone pybind [here](https://github.com/pybind/pybind11).
 The compiled module (hog.cpython-37m-x86_64-linux-gnu.so) works for Linux 64-bit x86 running a GNU C Library on Python 3.7.
 If you need to recompile the file follow these steps:

-1. mkdir compiling, cd compiling
+1. mkdir compiling; cd compiling
-1. Clone the pybind11 directory from here into compiling
 2. cp ../CMakeLists.txt ./
 3. cp ../features.cpp ./
 4. mkdir build
 5. cd build
-6. Make sure you have cmake version >= 3.4
+6. #Make sure you have cmake version >= 3.4
 7. cmake
 8. make ..
 9. You should now have a hog.so file in compiling/build/, move this file to root (mv hog.so ../../) and you're done!